uw-thalesians/perceptia-servers/database/mssql/README.md

 `-MsSqlPassword` which is used to pass in either the password to use to secure the mssql server, the default value is: "SecureNow!"

-`-MsSqlPort` which is the port the docker container should listen for requests on and send to the mssql server, default value is: "1401",
+`-MsSqlPortPublish` which is the port the docker container should listen for requests on and send to the mssql server, default value is: "1401",

 `-MsSqlSkipSetupIfExist` which allows setting what value is passed for the custom image environment variable SKIP_SETUP_IF_EXISTS (see [custom image env vars](#custom-image-env-vars)), default value is: "N", meaning setup will run (unless another option over rules this)